kevincart/summer-of-tech/readme.md

 # Kevin Cartwright - Summer of Tech 2017
-This is the personal git repo of Kevin Cartwright, for Summer of Tech 2017.
+This is the personal git repo of Kevin Cartwright.
+I started this repo to store notes for Summer of Tech 2017.
+I have also added notes from independent study in SQL, Node, HTML, and CSS on my own time.

 - Kevin is at Kevincart@gmail.com